LiteLScript-Dev/LXLEssential/README.md

-# LXLEsstianal
+# LXLEssentianal
-a esstianal plugin for LiteXLoader
+a essentianal plugin for LiteXLoader